su20yu1919/cwa-portal/README.md

 ## Introduction

-Welcome to the CWA Aquahacking portal.
+Welcome to the CWA Eriehacking portal.
 This portal is developed by DigitalC for the purpose of storing and redirecting data for the
-2016 Aquahacking event.
+2017 Erie Hack event.
 This document gives a basic overview of different components of the portal and offer developers basic instructions on how to manage and modify features in the portal.

 ## Module Overview